 An amazing creation suite for both teachers and students, Adobe Spark is easy to use and offers plenty of inspiring templates to get started.
-You can browse the Education section of the Inspiration Gallery and filter by project type (Pages, Posts, Videos) to get ideas.
+You can browse the Adobe Education Exchange to get ideas.
 The Post tool is great for creating flyers or posters, which can be printed and displayed in your classroom.
 Students can create collages and graphic images to accompany lessons on any subject.
 Use the Page tool to design a scrolling, interactive lesson plan or have students create web stories to present their research or bring a narrative to life.
 The third creation tool, Video, allows teachers and students to select music and record their voices over slides that tell a story, argue a position, or describe a research project.
 For students, the key is figuring out how to organize and visualize their ideas.
 These tools offer rich opportunities to demonstrate learning while getting creative with design elements.

-Adobe Spark is a design and media-creation platform that's best used on the web but is also available on iOS and Android (soon).
+Adobe Spark is a design and media-creation platform that's best used on the web but is also available on iOS and in beta for Android.
 The platform features three project types: Post (social graphics), Page (web stories), and Video (animated videos).
 Each of these features used to exist as a separate app -- Adobe Post, Adobe Slate, and Adobe Voice -- but now they all exist within Spark.
 Work is automatically synced across the web and iOS apps; published Page and Video projects are hosted on Adobe servers.
 If your school has an Adobe Enterprise ID, students can use that to access Spark.
-Otherwise they'll each need to create an account and -- because of the social sharing function -- enter their birth dates to verify they're at least 13.
+Otherwise, they'll each need to create an account and -- because of the social sharing function -- enter their birth dates to verify they're at least 13.
 You can start a Post or Video by choosing a template or starting from scratch.
-There's a selection of school-specific templates for Posts such as flyer, explainer/how to, and report; several Video templates also are great for the classroom.
-Page templates aren't built into the creation flow (but you can find examples in the Gallery).
+There's a selection of school-specific templates for Post projects such as flyer, explainer/how-to, and report; several Video templates also are great for the classroom.
+Page templates aren't built in to the creation flow (but you can find examples in the gallery).

 Sharing published work is another draw for students, but teachers should protect students' privacy.
-Students can choose not to display their names and not to allow their published links to be discoverable on search engines.
-There's a social aspect, too: Classmates can "appreciate" each others' published projects and share each others' work on social media.
-Accessibility is an issue, since support is only offered in English, but Adobe acknowledges this and hopes to add more languages in future updates.
-Advanced design students likely will need more functionality, but this platform isn't really designed for them (they'll want to check out the Adobe Creative Suite, Sketchbook Pro, or Procreate).Continue reading Show less
+Students can choose not to display their name and not to allow their published links to be discoverable on search engines.
+There's a social aspect, too: Classmates can "appreciate" each other's published projects and share each other's work on social media.
+Accessibility is an issue, since support is offered only in English, but Adobe acknowledges this and hopes to add more languages in future updates.
+Advanced design students likely will need more functionality, but this platform isn't really designed for them -- they'll want to check out the Adobe Creative Suite, Autodesk Sketchbook, or Procreate.